raphaelfloresca/AMLS/README.md

 - `--find_lr`: specifies whether the learning rate finder should be used.
 Default: `False`
 - `--random_state`: specifies a random seed when creating the training, validation and test sets.
 Default: `None`
 - `--model_type`: specifies the models used for each task.
 Specify the specific models for the tasks in sequential order in the following format (e.g. `mlp,mlp,mlp,mlp`).
 Accepts `mlp`,`cnn` and `xception` Default: `xception,xception,xception,xception`.
+## Output
+Check the `output` folder to find plots produced during training and testing.